robotsorcerer/robotsorcerer.github.io/_posts/2019-02-15-small-or-large_science.md

 (2) Solo authors are just as likely to produce high-impact papers (in the top 5% of citations) as teams with five members, but solo-authored papers are 72% more likely to be highly disruptive (in the top 5% of disruptive papers).
 By contrast, ten-person teams are 50% more likely to score a high-impact paper, yet these contributions are much more likely to develop existing ideas already prominent in the system, which is reflected in the very low likelihood they are among the most disruptive.

 (3) High-impact papers produced by small teams are the most disruptive, and high-impact papers produced by large teams are the most developmental.
-Case in point, within the pool of high-impact articles and patents, small teams are more disruptive w.r.t more new ideas
+Case in point, within the pool of high-impact articles and patents, small teams are more disruptive w.r.t more new ideas.

 (4) Solo authors and small teams much more often build on older, less popular ideas.
 Larger teams more often target recent, high-impact work as their primary source of inspiration, and this tendency increases monotonically with team size.